ynx0/graph-store-documentation/graph_store_explainer.md

 ```

 `content` basically enumerates all the possible content types that a post can have.
 Again for convenience, the possible content types can be:

-Text - representing plain text
+- Text - representing plain text
-Url - specific data type for urls
+- Url - specific data type for urls
-Mention - mentioning another ship
+- Mention - mentioning another ship
-Code - a pair of a piece of code that was executed and it’s result (static data, no execution takes place inside of graph-store)
+- Code - a pair of a piece of code that was executed and it’s result (static data, no execution takes place inside of graph-store)
-Reference - a reference to another post
+- Reference - a reference to another post.
+Uses the `uid` type under the hood

-Reference uses the `uid` type under the hood.
 Currently, these are the only content types supported by graph-store, although there is potential for dynamic content support in the form of a cage.

 **Post**
 ```